-Producer and Consumer use case actor roles will primarily be taken up by EMR clinical solution vendors.
-Clinical Data Repository and Central Infrastructure use case actor roles can be taken up either by EMR clinical solution vendors or jurisdictions depending on the implementation approach that the jurisdiction decides to adopt.
-Similarly, the Consumer can be a Patient Portal, in which case the use case actor can be taken up either by a vendor or jurisdiction depending on the approach and policies defined regarding patient / subject of care access to their personal health information (PHI).
+Data Source and Data Consumer use case actor roles will primarily be taken up by EMR clinical solution vendors.
+Data Recipient and Data Responder use case actor roles can be taken up either by EMR clinical solution vendors or jurisdictions depending on the implementation approach that the jurisdiction decides to adopt.
+Similarly, the Data Consumer can be a Patient Portal, in which case the use case actor can be taken up either by a vendor or jurisdiction depending on the approach and policies defined regarding patient / subject of care access to their personal health information (PHI).

-In order to implement a system that fully supports the CA:FeX Interoperability Specifications v1.0.0 Trial Implementation, the system shall be able to demonstrate that it conforms to every required actor and transaction for which it is claiming conformance.
+In order to implement a system that fully supports the CA:FeX Interoperability Specifications, the system shall be able to demonstrate that it conforms to every required actor and transaction for which it is claiming conformance.